yu45020/Waifu2x/Readme.md

 # Waifu2x

  Re-implementation on the original [waifu2x](https://github.com/nagadomi/waifu2x) in PyTorch with additional super resolution models.
-This repo is mainly used to explore interesting super resolution models, and user-friendly tools may not be available now.
+This repo is mainly used to explore interesting super resolution models.
+User-friendly tools may not be available now ><.

 ## Dependencies
 * Python 3x